 Some of the information required in orienting exchange visitors are already provided by OISS during check-in and mandatory regulatory and insurance orientation.
 If further assistance is required by the hosting department in orienting a visiting scholar or professor, please let OISS know and we would be happy to provide some additional guidance.

-For more information on the process of sponsoring a visiting professor or scholar, you make contact (619) 260-4598 to make an appointment with either Responsible Officer (RO) Yvette Fontaine, or Alternate Responsible Officer (ARO) Chia-Yen Lin.
+For more information on the process of sponsoring a visiting professor or scholar, you make contact (619) 260-4598 to make an appointment with either Responsible Officer (RO) Chia-Yen Lin, or Alternate Responsible Officer (ARO) Rhona Reyes.